SeisComP/seiscomp/doc/base/api-python.rst

    .. py:staticmethod:: Create()

-      :rtype: a new object of type ResponsePolynomial.
+      :rtype: A new object of type ResponsePolynomial.

       Creates and registers (if enabled) a ResponsePolynomial instance.
 The publicID is auto-generated.

    .. py:staticmethod:: Create(publicID)

-      :rtype: a new object of type ResponsePolynomial.
+      :rtype: A new object of type ResponsePolynomial.

       Creates and registers (if enabled) a ResponsePolynomial instance with passed publicID.

    .. py:method:: equal(other)

-      :param other: :ref:`ResponsePolynomial <api-python-datamodel-responsepolynomial>`
+      :param other: Another object of type ResponsePolynomial to compare this instance to
       :rtype: A Boolean value indicating True if both objects are equal or False otherwise.